 It feels like you constantly have a weight on your shoulder.
 You feel tightness in your upper back, arms and neck.
 Sometimes, headaches develop from the tight muscles in your neck.

-Tightness of the trapezius muscles affect many people in various situations.
+Tightness of the trapezius muscles affects many people in various situations.
 Maybe you've just started working out regularly.
 Maybe you have been doing too many overhead activities such as swimming or playing tennis.
 You might have carried heavy objects or been sitting in one position for a long period of time.
 Maybe you're just stressed.

-Your trapezius muscle consists of three parts and has many different functions—lifting your shoulders, holding up your neck and head and moving your shoulder blade.
+Your trapezius muscle consists of three parts and has many different functions—lifting your shoulders, holding up your neck and head, and moving your shoulder blade.
 When this muscle is tight, it affects your entire body, as your biomechanics will change, and you may be searching for relief.